vfxkevin/hou_file_manager/README.md

   * File Cache
     * Create `File Cache` nodes and connect them to the outputs of the corresponding selected nodes.
   * Transform
     * Create `Transnform` nodes and connect them to the outputs of the correspoding selected nodes.
+* The hotkey for radial menu in the Network view is `g`.
+* The shelf to access these tools is `File Manager`.

 ## TODOs
-* Logging UI.
+* Batch processing for any string parameters for modifying strings based on user custom patterns.
+* Batch processing for Operator/Node Reference parameters for modifying paths based on user custom patterns and copying/moving nodes.
 * Preview geometry file(s).